kouphax/yobriefca.se/resources/content/entries/2014-10-09-preflight-checks.md

 ## The Problem, Solution and Result

 So what's the problem?
-Well in the dynamic example we won't know about the issue until such times as the application gets into a certain state and the manifest problem may happen elsewhere far far down the call chain cause great confusion and frustration.
+Well in the dynamic example we won't know about the issue until such times as the application gets into a certain state and the manifest problem may happen elsewhere far far down the call chain causing great confusion and frustration.

 Solutions to this problem are available.